Munnar: Administration

-The panchayath of Munnar formed in 1961 January 24 is divided into 21 wards for administrative convenience.
-Coimbatore district lies in the north, Pallivasal in south, Devikulam and Marayoor in east and Mankulam, Kuttampuzha panchayaths in the west.
+The Panchayat of Munnar formed on January 24, 1961, and it is divided into 21 wards for administrative convenience.
+Coimbatore district lies to the north, Pallivasal to the south, Devikulam and Marayoor to the east, and Mankulam and Kuttampuzha Panchayats to the west.

 Demographics

-As of 2011 Indian census, Munnar Grama Panchayat had a total population of 32,039.
-16,061 were males. and 15,968 were females, with 7,968 families total residing therein.
+According to the 2011 Census, Munnar Grama Panchayat had a total population of 32,039.
+16,061 were males and 15,968 were females, with 7,968 families total residing therein.
 Children represented in the age group of 0-6 were 2,916 (9.1% of the total population), which constitutes 1,478 males and 1,438 females.
 Munnar Panchayat had an overall literacy rate of 84.85%, substantially lower than the Kerala state average of 94.00%.
-Male literacy stands at 91.05% and Female literacy was 78.64%.
+Male literacy stands at 91.05% and female literacy at 78.64%.

 Flora and fauna

-Most of the native flora and fauna of Munnar have disappeared due to severe habitat fragmentation resultant from the creation of the plantations.
+Most of the native flora and fauna of Munnar have disappeared due to severe habitat fragmentation resulting from creation of the plantations.
 However, some species continue to survive and thrive in several protected areas nearby, including the new Kurinjimala Sanctuary to the east, the Chinnar Wildlife Sanctuary, Manjampatti Valley and the Amaravati reserve forest of Indira Gandhi Wildlife Sanctuary to the north east, the Eravikulam National Park and Anamudi Shola National Park to the north, the Pampadum Shola National Park to the south and the proposed Palani Hills National Park to the east.